 What programs do we have for employees to upgrade and learn new skills?

 To enhance the knowledge and operational skills of our employees, we are proud to offer a variety of in-house professional development programs and learning opportunities.
 Many of our learning resources are on our online Learning Centre, providing our people with the opportunity to increase their skillset and expertise through educational workshops, virtual sessions and learning materials.
 We have an Educational Assistance program where we reimburse employees up to 100% of eligible fees for job or career related courses.
 To support our internal pipeline of talent as well as individual career growth, we provide access to certified career coaches through our Career Design program.

-See the “Advancing Our Employees” section in our Corporate Social Responsibility Report for more information.
+See our Corporate Social Responsibility Report for more information.

 How many employees undergo performance reviews?
 How often do they occur?

 What part of our operations are assessed for risks related to corruption?

 We maintain an integrated and disciplined approach to risk management.
 In relation to financial crime risk, we govern, oversee and assess principles and procedures designed to help ensure compliance with legal and regulatory requirements and internal risk parameters related to anti-money laundering, anti-terrorist financing and sanctions measures, and our compliance with anti-corruption and anti-bribery laws and regulations.